Quantcast

 Song Wei Long as Lin Yu Sen was essentially Nie Xi Guang’s white knight.
 I wish we’d seen more character development and emotional depth from him.
 The character himself lacked complexity.
 Lin Yu Sen’s resentment toward Nie Xi Guang came from feeling abandoned after a significant accident disrupted his life.
 He never blamed her for the accident, but he struggled to understand why she hadn’t visited him in the hospital.
 Once he realized he could no longer be a surgeon, he continued to not hold resentment.
 Gradually over time, he began to harbor resentment towards Nie Xi Guang because she never once came to visit him.
 I liked that he didn’t let that darkness consume him, but honestly, I found it a bit unrealistic that he never blamed anyone.
 And becoming a renowned surgeon at 29?
 That stretched believability.
 Their relationship felt extremely perfect and honestly, I found it boring.
 It would have been more engaging to see how they handled conflicts and differences.

 Now, the second male lead, Zhuang Xu, was interesting.
-Normally, I root for the underdog, but this was the first drama where I genuinely couldn’t.
+Normally, I root for the underdog, but this was the first drama where I genuinely couldn’t just because of the hurtful words he would say to the female lead.
 I can understand his intentions which is why I can't hate him.
-I may have given him more grace than he deserved.
 Early on, he said to Nie Xi Guang, “You seem unhappy with your job in Wuxi.
 If you are unhappy, find one yourself.
 Don’t be picky when something was handed to you,” and, “Then why don’t you find a job yourself instead of staying in Wuxi with your parents, being a parasite with no meaning?”
 The delivery was harsh, but his intention was actually to encourage her to pursue work in Shanghai.
-I felt that he truly wanted to pursue her once they were settled in Shanghai and could start fresh.
+I felt that he truly wanted to pursue her once they were settled in their careers in Shanghai.
 It was already established that he would be working at a Hua Ya Bank in Shanghai.
-This was further confirmed when he deliberately handed out her resume to several companies there.
+This was further confirmed when he deliberately handed out her resume to several companies there because he wanted to be closer to her in terms of location.

 The real turning point in their relationship came when Rong Rong accused Nie Xi Guang of not relaying a message about an interview.
 But even before that, there was already a crack forming.
 When Nie Xi Guang lent Zhuang Xu money for his mother’s surgery and he later paid her back with interest.
 When Nie Xi Guang looked back on that moment, she saw it as a clear rejection.
 What she didn’t know was that Zhuang Xu only did this because his brother had told him that Rong Rong had told him Nie Xi Guang was supposedly telling people around campus she lent him money and that being together was inevitable because he owed her.
 Later on, Nie Xi Guang’s fake phone call to prove her innocence only reinforced Zhuang Xu’s doubts about her character.
 From his perspective, it made her look guilty rather than wronged.
 Eventually, he did discover the truth, but instead of apologizing, he chose not to.
 At that point, their relationship already felt doomed.
 Zhuang Xu’s insecurities stemmed from his humble upbringing, while Nie Xi Guang came from a wealthy family.
 Zhuang Xi at one point even says , “What do I have now to be with her?”
 There is a Chinese saying, “餓死老婆燻臭屋,” which literally translates to starving one’s wife to death and filling the house with a foul smell.
 He wanted to establish himself in his career before moving forward with the idea of being with Nie Xi Guang.
 One thing I still don’t understand is why Zhuang Xu never replied to her text.
 That silence was never explained and felt like a missed opportunity for emotional closure.